 It is possible that cedar mulch (and other mulches) will get mold or fungus.
 After all, mulch contains organic material for mold to feed on, and mold multiplies faster in moist soil and humid air.

 Of course, fungus in mulch is not necessarily a bad thing.
-Fungus plays a part in decomposing wood chips and other organic materials, which adds nutrients to the soil.
+Fungus plays a part in decomposing wood chips and other organic materials, and this process adds nutrients to the soil.

 According to the Washington State University: